 To know the people of Opera San José is to know Laurie Warner.
-Laurie is in her fifth year as President of the Opera San José Board of Trustees, but her commitment to the company began when she became a board member in Opera San Jose’s first official season – 1984-85.
+Laurie is in her sixth year as President of the Opera San José Board of Directors, but her commitment to the company began when she became a board member in Opera San Jose’s first official season – 1984-85.
 She has been increasingly active with the company since she first met Opera San José founder, Irene Dalis, at a fundraiser for the Opera Workshop in 1982.
 When Laurie joined Opera San José’s volunteer corp, Friends of Opera, she admits she had only been to one opera, but according to Laurie, “Opera Outreach drew me in.
 I taught elementary school and I know how important the arts are for young minds.”
 She has been a dedicated supporter of the company ever since.

 Laurie began attending the opera with her husband, Michael, and three daughters, who are now grown.
 They introduced their children to opera at a fairly young age, subscribing to the San José Community Opera Theatre in 1982, and buying the entire second row at the Montgomery Theater so their girls could bring friends.